 Yes, 8.7% total CPU utilization.
 The audio processing CPU utilization at this point was under 2%.
 Now obviously everyone’s system will behave differently and I’m using a reasonably modern iMac but you gotta admit, that’s pretty damn good!

 Now, we have seen one or two plugins that don’t always behave properly in this dynamic environment.
 We’ve worked hard to optimize our system so that such plugins don’t actually fail but we have run into one plugin where it took an unreasonable amount of time for it to load its samples.
 We’re not ready to mention any names though.
 We do however need to be clear that in such cases, it is generally the plugin that is going to be at fault, the designer most likely having made assumptions that weren’t necessarily valid.
 In such cases, we will try to work with that plugin’s developer to resolve the issue.

 At some point soon we will start maintaining a list of plugins that we have found to be reliable with Predictive Loading but so far we have found that plugins from Native Instruments, Arturia, GForce Software, AAS as well as a few individual plugins such as Repro (U-He), VPS Avenger and Serum work beautifully.
 Obviously we can’t have available every plugin in existence so we will also depend on reports from users to verify (or not) other plugins.

-We will also soon be providing users with a little command line plugin exerciser.
-Unlike the plugin validation that most hosts (including us) run to check that a plugin is safe to run, our plugin exerciser will do things like repeated loading, initialization and unloading of the plugin many times.
-In particular, it will load the plugin multiple times to see how well things go when multiple instances are trying to access shared resources.
+We will also soon be providing users with a little command line audio plugin exerciser.
+Unlike the plugin validation that most audio plugin hosts (including us) run to check that a plugin is safe to run, our plugin exerciser will do things like repeated loading, initialization and unloading of the plugin many times.
+In particular, it will load the audio plugin multiple times to see how well things go when multiple instances are trying to access shared resources.
 If a plugin makes it through that exerciser, we can have quite a bit more confidence in its stability.